RassaLibre/react-seed/README.md

 * Karma, mocha, chai & sinon for testing with mocking examples
 * Basic Redux architecture with app actions, stores and example web API usage
 * Immutable data structures with ImmutableJS
+* Pure render mixin to update only the necessary components

 ## Getting started